D-R44001F/project1-ironhack-payments/streamlit/readme.md

 ## Overview

-This repository contains the files for a Data Analysis Dashboard created using **Streamlit**.
+This folder contains the files for a Data Analysis Dashboard created using **Streamlit**.
 The WebApp is hosted on the server and accessible at [http://dsmlbootcamp.org/](http://dsmlbootcamp.org/).
 The dashboard showcases the study, analysis, and visualization of data as part of a data analysis project.
 It highlights the processes of **ETL (Extract, Transform, Load)**, **EDA (Exploratory Data Analysis)**, and **Data Visualization** using a Tableau Dashboard.

 ---